(POSTCARD DEPARTMENT OF JUDNICK.COM)

 ECHELBARGER.
 "Roy Echelbarger" captioned in his hand, showing him as a young man with a bicycle, Azo real photo (1 triangle down, therefore dates to 1911) postcard, addressed to his Uncle John, slight curl to the paper. $6.00 bg

 ECKURD.
-"Mr. & Mrs. Alex Eckurd" and their family harvesting root vegetables on thier farm, uncaptioned (so we use all the writing on the back) divided-back real photo postcard with 5 large adherences on back, trivial corner rounding.
+"Mr. & Mrs. Alex Eckurd" and their family harvesting root vegetables on thier farm, uncaptioned (so we use all the writing on the back) divided-back real photo postcard, trivial corner rounding.
 The distinctive name is mentioned but once on the Internet -- as the father of the groom (undoubtedly one of the 2 boys shown, about 9 years later) in a marriage on 25 Dec 1917 in Champaign County.
 The Eckurd farm is on present-day State Route 29 just outside of Urbana Ohio.
-SALE IN PROGRESS o(u)fga
+Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 o(u)fga

 To order from this